 The thirty-six member libraries and archives of the Philadelphia Area Consortium of Special Collections Libraries (PACSCL) collect, care for, and share with a world-wide audience collections that, in their depth and variety, comprise an internationally important body of unique materials for students, scholars and lifelong learners at any level.

 The collections of PACSCL member libraries include a total of more than 4,000,000 rare books, 260,000 linear feet of manuscripts and archival materials, and 9,000,000 photographs, maps, architectural drawings, and works of art on paper.
 PACSCL member libraries hold rich collections of materials on national, regional, and local history; the natural and social sciences; world history, literature and religion; art and architecture; and business and industry.

 PACSCL is unique among library consortia in this country.
 It was born out of the conviction that the extraordinary collections of Philadelphia area libraries deserved greater visibility and broader support.
 In 1985, sixteen institutions came together to create PACSCL as an informal cooperative group with a shared agenda ranging from access to public programs and development.
 Now, almost twenty years later, PACSCL has doubled in size and evolved into a mature organization.
 During that period, PACSCL has compiled an impressive track record in developing projects and programs that have greatly benefited member institutions and their diverse constituencies.

 With generous support from The Pew Charitable Trusts, the William Penn Foundation, the Andrew W. Mellon Foundation, the Council on Library and Information Resources, the Delmas Foundation, and other foundations and corporations, PACSCL has demonstrated its commitment to the importance of rare book, manuscript, and archival collections and to their role in scholarship and in public life.
-Its accomplishments include:
+Current projects and past accomplishments include:

 - a "hidden collections" manuscript processing project involving 140 collections from 24 member libraries, and the creation of a unified repository for electronic finding aids (2009-2012 and a successor project, 2013-2014, funded by a grant from the Council on Library and Information Resources,);